strongloop/node-foreman/README.md

 ![Start Foreman](//raw.github.com/NodeFly/node-foreman/master/assets/foreman-start.png)

-Node Foreman _always_ start in the foreground and expects your applications to do the same.
+Node Foreman _always_ starts in the foreground and expects your applications to do the same.
 If your processes exit, Node Foreman will assume an error has ocurred and shut your application down.